 Do you really need all of these things for your baby?

-And what about a rocking chair?
+And what about rocking chairs for breastfeeding?

 How important is a nursing chair for breastfeeding?
 Do you really need it?

 Here’s the thing.
 An expensive breastfeeding chair that comes with all the bells and whistles is not necessary.
-But, you will need something comfortable to sit on when nursing your baby.
+But you will need something comfortable to sit on when nursing your baby.

-There are many different options for this
+There are many different options for this: